 The confusion behind emotions and feelings.

-As stated by Elaine Fox (2018) and other research on emotions has been inhibited because different phenomena such as feelings, sensations, mood, emotions, and similar are often studied under the same linguistic framework.
+As stated by Elaine Fox (2018) and others, research on emotions has been inhibited because different phenomena such as feelings, sensations, mood, emotions, and similar are often studied under the same linguistic framework.

 As Fox states, there have been numerous attempts to establish an agreed definition, but somehow academia has failed to do so.
 And even during my Ph.D. work, I chose the easier route of stating that there is a difference, but for simplicity’s purpose, I will focus on the term emotions.

 In some languages, it is easier than in English, which is why I refer in my work to other languages.
 Furthermore, I came to the conclusion that an interdisciplinary approach is what is needed to bring some light to the terminological confusion.
-A specialist magnifying glass can shed light on certain phenomena.
 An overarching approach is what can help us understand how emotions function not only with an individual but also within the context of society.

 In the following paragraphs, I will unpack some of this confusion for you and create a workable definition of emotions and feelings.
 These definitions are based on research for my Ph.D.: ‘I feel, but I am not allowed to, so I don’t!
 The Story of Emotions and Masculinity in South African Prison.’
 As well as my continuous efforts to create functional clarity.